8KCool/chrome-extension-timetrack/README.md

 # License

-This work is licensed under a MIT License.
+This work is licensed under a BlackPandalancer License.